w3c/wcag3/guidelines/groups/layout/user-orientation/location-in-multi-step-process.md

 <b>Procedure</b>
 1. Examine the source code of the HTML document.
 2. Process navigation steps are included.
-3. Current process step is identified using aria-current=’step’.
+3. Current process step is identified using `aria-current="step"`.

 <b>Expected Results</b>
 * #2 and #3 are true